Twins vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has three doubles, two triples, four home runs, six walks and nine RBI (25 total hits).
-He has swiped five bases.
+- Bobby Witt Jr. has 26 hits with four doubles, two triples, four home runs, six walks and 10 RBI.
+He's also stolen six bases.

 Witt Jr. Recent Games